butterflysky/hyprland-better-share-picker/README.md

 - We currently accept **`wl_shm` buffers** (`ARGB8888` / `XRGB8888`).
 DMA‑BUF support can be added later if your compositor only exposes GPU buffers.

 ### Matching Strategy (and limitations)
 The portal only provides **lower 32‑bit handles** plus class/title strings.
 The export protocol does not expose the toplevel handle in its frame metadata.
-As a result, thumbnails are matched by **(class, title)**, which can be ambiguous when multiple windows share the same title or when titles change frequently.
-This is a known limitation in the current prototype.
+As a result, thumbnails are matched by **(class, title)**.
+When duplicates exist, we preserve the **order of appearance** in the portal list and match it against the **order of toplevel announcements** from `zwlr_foreign_toplevel_manager_v1`.
+This is a best‑effort heuristic and can still fail if titles drift or if the compositor’s enumeration order changes.

 ### Lazy Loading
 To avoid flooding the compositor, each toplevel is captured **once** on discovery.
 This provides a responsive UI without the load of continuous screencopy or live previews.
 This is intentionally conservative and can be extended with a “refresh” action if needed.